DJcos/operator/README.md

   total number of volumes in the server.
 The example above results in 1Ti requested capacity per volume.

-  If the cluster does not have sufficient Persistent Volume (`PV`) to satsify the requested capacity, Tenant creation hangs until the required `PV` exist.
+  If the cluster does not have sufficient Persistent Volumes (`PV`) to satisfy the requested capacity, Tenant creation hangs until the required `PV` exist.

 - The `--namespace` field indicates the namespace onto which MinIO deploys the Tenant.